Upendra-Thunuguntla/create-bulk-github-secrets/README.md

 # Create GitHub Secrets using Python

-Using this python script you create bulk secrets in multiple repos at once programmatically.
+Using this python script you create bulk secrets in multiple repos at once programmatically with ease.

 ### Pre-requisites
-1. Python v3.5 installed in your System
+1. Python v3.5 or above installed in your System
 2. Python IDE or VS Code (for editing the script)
 3. GitHub Account along with repo details
 4. GitHub Personal Access Token